AgonConsole8/agon-docs/VDP---Bitmaps-API.md

 The width and height of the bitmap must be given in pixels, and must match the number of bytes given in the data.
 If the width and height do not match the data then the command will fail.

 It should be noted that whilst the image format supported by this command is for full 24-bit colour images with 256 levels of transparency (alpha) per pixel, the Agon hardware is only capable of displaying 2-bits per colour channel.
+The graphics system also does not really support transparency, so any non-zero alpha value is interpreted as "fully visible".
 Data loaded via this command remains in RGBA8888 format on the VDP, but is converted on the fly when the bitmap is drawn to the screen.

 (As RGBA8888 is a very wasteful format, given the hardware limitations, other options are now available.
 Loading bitmaps with this command can take a long time, and it is not possible to intersperse other commands, such as showing progress on-screen, whilst the data is being sent.
 There are however alternative ways of managing the data which avoids these issues.
 Please see the section on "Using buffers for bitmaps" in the [Buffered Commands API](VDP---Buffered-Commands-API.md) document for more information.)